elisioleon/LLMTransformers/README.md

 # LLMTransformers
-LLM project using Roberta model for training.
+LLM project using RoBERTa model for training.
+Large language models, also known as LLMs, are very large deep learning models that are pre-trained on large amounts of data.
+A transformer is an ensemble of neural networks, each consisting of an encoder and a decoder with self-attention capabilities.

+This project uses the RoBERTa training model.

 ## Step 1: Creating a tokenizer